ror-community/ror-site/content/facts/_index.md

 ## Requesting changes to ROR records

-Email <info@ror.org> to request an update to an existing record in ROR or request that a new record be added.
+Email [info@ror.org](mailto:info@ror.org) to request an update to an existing record in ROR or request that a new record be added.
 We are formalizing data management policies and procedures in the next stage of the project.

 ## Operations and governance

-ROR is in a startup phase right now.
-The minimum viable registry (MVR) launched in January 2019.
+An MVR (minimum viable registry) ROR launched in January 2019.
 ROR is led by four steering organizations: California Digital Library, Crossref, DataCite, and Digital Science.
-The steering group is tasked with developing the MVR and a long-term governance and sustainability plan.\
+The steering group is tasked with developing ROR and a long-term governance and sustainability plan.

-There is also a [community advisory group](https://ror.org/community) of 40+ volunteers from across the research sector and they are looking at issues like data curation, policies, adoption, and engagement.
+There is also a [community advisory group](/supporters) of 40+ volunteers from across the research sector and they are looking at issues like data curation, policies, adoption, and engagement.
+ROR [supporters](/supporters) have also contributed financially.